DavidTortajadaLatorre/DIE-Project/Project3.md

 The dataset is loaded using TensorFlow’s image_dataset_from_directory function, which **automatically labels the images based on their folder structure**.
 The data is batched for efficiency, and a few sample images along with their labels are visualized to confirm correct loading.

 The images are **preprocessed by normalizing their pixel values to a range between 0 and 1**, ensuring that all features are on a consistent scale.
-Labels are converted to one-hot encoded vectors, suitable for multi-class classification.
+Labels are converted to **one-hot encoded vectors**, suitable for multi-class classification.
 The dataset is then split into training (70%), validation (20%), and testing (10%) subsets.

 The CNN model is constructed using a **sequential approach**.
 It comprises convolutional layers for feature extraction, pooling layers to reduce spatial dimensions, and dropout layers to prevent overfitting by randomly deactivating neurons during training.
 A flattening layer converts 2D feature maps into a 1D vector, followed by dense layers for classification.
 The final output layer uses a softmax activation function to produce probabilities for each of the ten classes.